-Furthermore, a number of areas that do not currently meet priority habitat standard including three large fields, totalling an extensive area approximately 9.36ha in size, have been removed from the solar facility layout yet remain within the site boundary as part of the green infrastructure.
-This field lies within the SINC designation but does not currently meet priority habitat standard.
+Furthermore, a number of areas that do not currently meet priority habitat standard including three entire large fields, totalling an extensive area approximately 9.36ha in size, have been removed from the solar facility layout yet remain within the site boundary as part of the green infrastructure.
+These fields lie within the SINC designation but do not currently meet priority habitat standard.
 Therefore, it is proposed that these fields are restored by altering the management regime and additional seeding where necessary.